‘Just got to suck it up:’ Masks mandatory in Australian city

 Melbourne and neighboring semi-rural Mitchell Shire are coronavirus hot spots that have been in lockdown for two weeks.
 Wearing a mask or face covering in public became mandatory for Melbourne’s 5 million residents from 11:59 p.m. on Wednesday.

 “I don’t really enjoy wearing it, I mean, I’m asthmatic as well.
-So … I’m not a huge fan of wearing it,” a masked commuter told Australian Broadcasting Corp. at busy Southern Cross train station in downtown Melbourne.
+So … I’m not a huge fan of wearing it,” masked commuter Cameron Strange said at busy Southern Cross train station in downtown Melbourne.

 “But if it means that we’re saving lives in the community, then we just got to suck it up and do it,” he added.